chaduhduh/example-embedded-code/README.md

 # Example Embed Code
-Used as an example embed widget we might deal with when doing analytics integrations
+Used as an example embed widget that we might deal with when doing analytics integrations